MakingBrad/big-money-modules/readme.md

 ### Module 1: `randomNumber.js`

-This first module will **export** a function that returns a random number after taking in a min and max value as arguments (hint: search google for "JS random number min max").
+This first module will **export** a function that returns a random number after taking in a min and max value as arguments (hint: search google for
+).
 This module does not import anything.

 ### Module 2: `person.js`